 - 1 cup crème fraîche or sour cream

-- 1 tablespoon freshly squeezed lemon juice
+- 1 tablespoon fresh lemon juice

-- 1 tablespoon chopped chives (optional)
+- 1 tablespoon chopped fresh chives, (optional)

 - Kosher salt, to taste